wzeren/Displaced-Decay-Counter/README.md

 ## Compilation

 The code is written in C++.
 There is a Makefile.
 In the first line of Makefile, put in the path to your own Pythia8 and HepMC installation.
 Pythia8 should have been compiled with a link to zlib, in order to allow for reading *.lhe.gz files.
-If you do not use zlib, removev "-lz" in the line starting with "LDFLAGS".
+If you do not use zlib, remove "-lz" in the line starting with "LDFLAGS".
 Run "make -jN" in the terminal to compile, where N is the number of CPU cores you want to use.